ConnorStutsrim/CuckooHashingProject/README.md

 by redirecting standard output to a file.
 As well, digit sizes for insert look good up to 4 digit lengths because of the formatted output style.

+There testing directory contains a README itself detailing used test cases.
 The code has some sparse documentation as well.